Home

 // The normal is used to calculate a simple facing ratio, and the texture coordinate

-// to calculate a basic checkerboard pattern
+// to compute a basic checkerboard pattern.

 float scale = 4;